FeG-Heilbronn/local-interpreter-service/radio-appSimple/README.md

 ## Usage in Production
 In general this app works just like the *radio-app*.
-The only difference is that it does not try to format the controls in a fancy way because i feared compatibility reasons on certain devices.
+The only difference is that it does not try to format the controls in a fancy way because i feared compatibility issues on certain devices.